 Our programs in the Middle Klamath subbasin include Fire and Forestry, Fisheries, Plants, and Community and Stewardship.
 We leverage state, federal, and private grant funding, combined with community partnership and volunteerism to accomplish high-value and low-cost restoration actions throughout the Middle Klamath subbasin.

-MKWC collaboratively plans and implements ecosystem restoration, promotes community vitality, and involves people in land stewardship.
+The mission of MKWC is to collaboratively coordinate ecosystem restoration, promote innovative policy and community vitality, and involve people in land stewardship.

 We envision the diverse communities of the Klamath Basin working together to restore and sustain a resilient watershed, economy, and community.